Supreme Court rules statutory rape does not automatically trigger deportation

 Juan Esquivel-Quintana, a citizen of Mexico and lawful U.S. resident since 2000, was 21 when he had sex with a 17-year-old.
 He pleaded no contest to a statutory rape charge in California in 2009.

 But in a unanimous 8-0 ruling, the justices said that in most states the age of consent is 16, and so for federal purposes the crime of sexual abuse of a minor requires the victim to be under 16.
+The court’s newest judge, Justice Neil M. Gorsuch, did not participate in the case.

 The ruling overturned decisions by both an immigration judge and the Board of Immigration Appeals, which each looked at the laws and said statutory rape did qualify as abuse of a minor.